modsldn/nord/README.md

 # References
 - For feature extraction I used  `https://github.com/SuperCowPowers/data_hacking/blob/master/pefile_classification/pe_features.py`
-- For modelling reference using tree models with Tensorflow I used `https://www.tensorflow.org/decision_forests/tutorials/beginner_colab`
+- For modelling reference I used `tree models with Tensorflow`.  `https://www.tensorflow.org/decision_forests/tutorials/beginner_colab`
-- for additional files check re
+- Additional files
     - `pefile_attributes.py`.
-Update it to work with python 3.10.
+Updated it to work with python 3.10.
-    - images that are used in the notebook.
+    - In repo you will find images that are used in the base model notebook.
-    - `downloading_files.ipynb`. it download the files to the local machine.
+    - `downloading_files.ipynb`. it downloads the files to the local machine.
     - `sklearn_xgboost_model_for_exe_files.ipynb` Used this notebook to review features and try xgboost models.